 Micon has reviewed and analyzed data provided by Unigold, its consultants and the previous operator of the Project, and has drawn its own conclusions therefrom, augmented by its direct field examination.
 Micon has not carried out any independent exploration work, drilled any holes or carried out an extensive program of sampling and assaying on the property.
-During its site visit Micon did specify 28 random drilling pulp samples to be shipped to Micon, in Toronto, for secondary assaying by a laboratory chosen by Micon, to independently verify the mineralization at the Candelones Project.
+During its 2013 site visit Micon did specify 28 random drilling pulp samples to be shipped to Micon, in Toronto, for secondary assaying by a laboratory chosen by Micon, to independently verify the mineralization at the Candelones Project.

-While exercising all reasonable diligence in checking, confirming and testing it, Micon has relied upon Unigold's presentation of the project data, including data from any previous operators, in formulating its opinion with respect to the Candelones property.
+While exercising all reasonable diligence in checking, confirming and testing it, Micon has relied upon Unigold's presentation of the project data, including data from any previous operators, in formulating its opinion with respect to the Candelones Project and the Candelones Extension deposit, the subject of this report.

-Micon has not reviewed any of the documents or agreements under which Unigold holds title to the Candelones Project or the underlying mineral concessions and Micon offers no opinion as to the validity of the mineral titles claimed.
+Micon has not reviewed any of the documents or agreements under which Unigold holds title to the Candelones Project or the underlying mineral Concessions and Micon offers no opinion as to the validity of the mineral titles claimed.
 A description of the properties, and ownership thereof, is provided for general information purposes only.
 The existing environmental conditions, liabilities and remediation have been described where required by NI 43-101 regulations.
 These statements also are provided for information purposes only and Micon offers no opinion in this regard.